goshACA/clustering-bio-data/README.md

-# Bio Data Clustering
+# Health Analysis Clustering
- The dataset represents biometrical information of patients.
+ The dataset represents information of patients' health.

  **The main goals of the project:**
 - Comparison of various clustering algorithms